 The level of foam formation can also depend on the amount of air that comes into contact with the oil during cooking.
 For example, shallow frying or using a smaller amount of oil in a pan can result in increased foam formation due to the increased exposure of the oil to air.

-See also How long to cook duck in slow cooker
+See also How to cook rock lobster tails

 However, it is important to note that not all cooking oils foam when heated.
 Some oils, such as coconut oil, exhibit minimal foam formation due to their unique chemical composition and properties.